 How do rates for 25-year-olds compare to rates for other ages in Colorado?

-Car insurance premiums are at their highest during your teenage years and decrease annually until you turn 65, when they start to rise again.
-The chart below shows how rates change at different ages, from your teens to 70.
+The cost of car insurance will peak in your teens and decrease yearly until age 65 when rates start to increase again.
+See the chart below to see how rates change at various ages, from your teens to age 70.

 AgeAverage annual ratesAverage monthly rates